ShenoudaGergis/Sprints-Bank/README.md

 run : `npm install` to install the required packages <br />
 run : `npm start` to initialize database tables and run server<br />

 Customer should first create a profile providing his personal info, then using a valid token he can then open an account with any amount of money.
 The account generated will be attached with a debit card, the card will have number , CVV and PIN.
-User can make any transactions using this info or with his account number and a valid authentication token
+User can make any transactions using this info or with his account number and a valid authentication token.

-*The application will be hosted soon*
+The application is hosted on : https://sprints-bank-system.herokuapp.com/

 ## Configurations
 You can change the default configurations found in `config.js` file such as the `session_timeout` for each token generated in minutes